ThrowTheSwitch/Ceedling/plugins/dependencies/README.md

 - `:method` -- This is the method that this dependency is fetched.
   - `:none` -- This tells Ceedling that the code is already included in the project.
   - `:zip` -- This tells Ceedling that we want to unpack a zip file to our source path.
+  - `:gzip` -- This tells Ceedling that we want to unpack a gzip file to our source path.
   - `:git` -- This tells Ceedling that we want to clone a git repo to our source path.
   - `:svn` -- This tells Ceedling that we want to checkout a subversion repo to our source path.
   - `:custom` -- This tells Ceedling that we want to use a custom command or commands to fetch the code.
-- `:source` -- This is the path or url to fetch code when using the zip or git method.
+- `:source` -- This is the path or url to fetch code when using the zip, gzip or git method.
 - `:tag`/`:branch` -- This is the specific tag or branch that you wish to retrieve (git only. optional).
 - `:hash` -- This is the specific SHA1 hash you want to fetch (git only. optional, requires a deep clone).
 - `:revision` -- This is the specific revision you want to fetch (svn only. optional).
 - `:executable` -- This is a list of commands to execute when using the `:custom` method

+Some notes:

+The `:source` location for fetching a `:zip` or `:gzip` file is relative to the `:source_path` folder (the destination where it's unpacked).

 Environment Variables
 ---------------------